DevSilv/ARCHIVED-varts-plain-css/README.md

 ### 2. code, images, videos and links should only illustrate a subject, not describe it.

-if code, images, videos, or links seems to describe text, maybe you should split it into more articles. **about the code specifically:** if it is turning out to be more code than text (in the whole article, in letters), then try to reverse the proportions.
+if code, images, videos, or links seems to describe text, maybe you should split it into more articles. **about the code specifically:** if it is turning out to be more code than text (in the whole article, counting letters), then try to reverse the proportions.

 ### 3. code, images, videos and links should be as difficult as text.

-code (or an image, a video, or a link) more difficult than text will make the reader confused; in the opposite, if it is easier than text, it could make the reader wrong.
+code (or an image, a video, or a link) that is more difficult than text will make the reader confused; if it is easier than text, it could make the reader wrong.

 ### 4. examples should speak for themselves.

 if you provide examples, try to keep them accurate – and if you cannot, tell the reader about it. a poor example **with** an indication that it is poor is better than no example. even more, no example is better than a poor example **without** an indication that it is poor.

-### 3. the readers should try to understand the subject, not the article.
+### 3. the reader should try to understand the subject, not the article.

 simple problems described in a complex way become complex. always write simple, clear, and short sentences – no matter that you are either describing the basics, or an advanced topic.